retrography/digital-methods/index.md

 The students are supposed to read the mandatory course readings and prepare for the class discussion.

 For the theory sessions the students will be designated as paper discussants on a voluntary basis.
-The paper discussant have five to ten minutes to present the gist of the paper, before launching the class discussion.
+The paper discussants have five to ten minutes to present the gist of the paper, before launching the class discussion.
 About 30 minutes is allocated to each paper overall.

 A hands-on tutorial will follow each theory session.
 The students must come prepared to the tutorials as well.
 They have to familiarize themselves with the software package used in the session beforehand.
 The tutorial exercises will be communicated to the students at least a week in advance.